jak78/pulsar-demo-beer-factory/README.md

 java -jar target/*website*jar --server.port=9091
 ```

-Wait a few seconds, then get the current stock level at  `http://localhost:9090/beer_stocks`
+Wait a few seconds, then execute the update_stocks.sh script to view the results.

-Run this several times.

-This time you’ll get the right stock levels every time:
+This time, you can expect to see accurate stock levels consistently.

 ```json
 [